-- The use of sound equipment (TV, stereo, amplifiers and public address system) is restricted; permission must be obtained by SES. - Groups must display a printed sign no smaller than 18"x24" signifying the name of the organization hosting the sale or solicitation. - For-profit entities must have a retail sales permit available at the scheduled activity. - A currently enrolled student or University employee representing the sponsoring group or organization must be present at all times.
+- The use of sound equipment (TV, stereo, amplifiers and public address system) is restricted; permission must be obtained by SES. - Groups must display a printed sign no smaller than 18"x24" signifying the name of the organization hosting the sale or solicitation. - · For-profit entities must have a retail sales permit available at the scheduled activity. - A currently enrolled student or University employee representing the sponsoring group or organization must be present at all times.

+Please reference Policy F.12, Handling of Money on Campus, for additional information.
 For policies related to sales and solicitation by students, see the Student Rights and Responsibilities: A Code of Student Behavior in the University Bulletin.